Access

 captured Lyon as head of the Gestapo, commanding a force of 25 officers.
 There, Barbie prevented sabotage and persecuted Jews,

-for which he was presented the military award, "First Class Iron Cross with Swords," by Adolf Hitler.
-After the war Barbie
+for which he was presented the military award "First Class Iron Cross with Swords" by Adolf Hitler.

-imprisonment for crimes against humanity.
-Nine jurors and three judges found Barbie, known as the "Butcher of Lyon," guilty
+sentenced to life imprisonment for crimes against humanity.
+Nine jurors and three judges found Barbie, known as the "Butcher

-of the 341 separate charges that were brought against him at the court in Lyon.
-While in prison Klause Barbie died of cancer
+of Lyon" guilty of the 341 separate charges that were brought against him at the court in Lyon.
+He died of cancer in 1991

 Scope and Content of Collection